mjdusa/go-aws-ext/README.md

 pre-commit autoupdate
 ```

-* Install pre-commit into the local git.
+* Install pre-commit into the local instance of git.
 ```bash
 pre-commit install --install-hooks
 ```